 - A Low GL diet is most effective for weight loss - more so than low calorie, low fat diets or high protein, low carb diets

 - A low GL diet causes more weight loss on the same calories – by positively affecting metabolic rate

 - A low GL diet is easy to maintain - by reducing hunger and craving for sweet foods

-- A low GL diet is good for your health - creating rapid improvements in cardiovascular health and blood sugar control, and long-term reduced risk for cardiovascular disease, diabetes and cancer.
+- A low GL diet is good for your health - creating rapid improvements in cardiovascular health and blood sugar control, and long-term reduced risk for cardiovascular disease, diabetes, cancer and dementia.

 - Low GL for Weight Loss

 - One in two people in Britain are overweight